IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 (1 row)
 ```

-- If the expected file matched the results exactly then the regression test is passed.
+- If the expected file matched the results exactly then the regression test passes.

 ### Step 4: Run `make installcheck`: